HOW SOLAR INVERTERS WORK?

 HYBRID SOLAR INVERTERS

-Hybrid solar inverters do the same thing such as standard string solar inverters and battery inverters.
+Hybrid inverter do the same thing such as standard string inverter and battery inverter.
 A hybrid inverter can convert the DC electricity into AC electricity that you can then use.
-Your hybrid solar inverter could therefore charge or discharge your solar battery bank, if ever connected.
+Your hybrid inverter could therefore charge or discharge your solar battery bank, if ever connected.

 You do not need a battery in fact to install a solar hybrid inverter.
 The Fronius Symo Hybrid or the Sungrow SH5K therefore are examples.
 This provides you with the flexibility then to have your system ready for battery installation in the future.
-Hybrid solar inverters do carry out two essential functions, therefore they might be less efficient than string or battery inverters.
+Hybrid inverters do carry out two essential functions, therefore they might be less efficient than string or battery inverter .